aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-properties/_index.md

 |![todo:image_alt_text](https://i.imgur.com/zz1N9de.jpg)| |

 ## **Add Custom Document Properties**
-Aspose.Slides for Java also allows developers to add the custom the values for presentation Document properties.
+Aspose.Slides for PHP via Java also allows developers to add the custom the values for presentation Document properties.
 An example is given below that shows how to set the custom properties for a presentation.

 ```java
 Presentation pres = new Presentation();